andrewdoto13/andrewdoto13.github.io/_posts/2020-03-11-renewalrates.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/renewalrate/fig2.png" alt="">

-OK, so from the very beginning, you'll notice how I imported "norm" from the scipy package.
-This is the part of the scipy package that contains the functions and classes related to the normal distribution.
+OK, so from the very beginning, you'll notice how I imported "norm" from the SciPy package.
+This is the part of the SciPy package that contains the functions and classes related to the normal distribution.
 I didn't know beforehand for sure what kind of distribution the renewal rates were going to look like, but I guess I was just hoping that they were at least close to normal.
-If you look at the distribution plot (the first figure),
+The first plot is a distribution plot; it has a histogram and a kernal density estimate for each dataset, which in this case, are the renewal rates for each student class.
+As you would expect, sophomores and juniors have an increasingly better renewal rate.
+Now, I do realize I'm being a bit "loosey goosey" with concluding that the data is normally distributed.
+But hey, we only have 10 records (10 years of history for the award).
+And it *kinda* looks symmetrical around the mean with some noise, so I'll call it good :)

+So now, I'll go ahead and take the mean and standard deviation from the datasets of the student classes.
+The normal distribution has 2 parameters; the mean and standard deviation (sometimes you'll see variance, which you can get by squaring the standard deviation).

 ```python